rusic/documentation/getting-started/editing.md

 title: Editing a Template
 ---

-# Editing and Uploading Your Template
+# Editing & Uploading a Template

 This document will explain how to use our TDK and how to upload that final template.
 If you haven’t downloaded your template for editing yet please check out the [How to download a template](/getting-started/downloading/) documentation.